p2w34/blog/2020-03-21-case-study-java-fp-using-vavr/case-study-java-fp-using-vavr.md

 ![example_flows](images/example_flows.png)

 They both present programs as pipelines.
-A single arrow should be interpreted as a single computational stage (for example a single method), whereas the colors mean:
+An arrow should be interpreted as a computational stage (for example a single method), whereas the colors mean:
 - green - purely functional (no side effects),
 - orange - with side effects,
 - red - the flow of errors

-The left example shows a purely functional program, meaning none of the pipeline stages performs any side effects.
+The example on the left shows a purely functional program, meaning none of the pipeline stages performs any side effects.
 It is hard to imagine that such a program could be of any use - no side effects means no printing result on the screen/ writing to a file, no possibility to interactively input parameters during execution, etc.